 Could you please specify how language and texts became elements of influence in your art?

 The influences came from all the civil rights and liberation movements of the 60’s, as people grappled with oppressive powers including analyzing the social/psychological impact of language.
 The simple changes from Miss to Ms…Chairman to Chairperson… and my own married name from Weinman to Weinperson, were just symptoms of a much deeper reckoning.
-People were taking ownership of the language used to define and control them; ‘Our Bodies, Our Selves’ was a popular book and mantra for women, and the infamous Guerilla Girls, and the N-word being used by African Americans.
-I was particularly intrigued by how humor could penetrate the battleground and disarm the opponent; it was daring, exciting and empowering.
+People were taking ownership of the language used to define and control them; ‘Our Bodies, Our Selves’ was a popular book and mantra for women and the infamous Guerilla Girls, and the N-word being used by African Americans.
+I was particularly intrigued by how humour could penetrate the battleground and disarm the opponent; it was daring, exciting and empowering.
 One of my first forays into the realm was a show I installed at Emma Willard, a private girls school in upstate New York, that got shuttered and banned before it opened.
 I won’t describe it all here, but it was the launching pad for my later titles ‘Read My Pussy’, ‘I’m as Happy as a Bitch Can Be’, and ‘The Sacred Order of the Burning Bush’, to name a few.
 I still get a kick out of those.

 You have seen many hues of life.
 If there is one colour that you are asked to choose to depict the current times what would that be?